 She is a clinical assistant professor of Orthopaedics at the University of Chicago’s Pritzker School of Medicine.
 Along with her many accomplishments, Dr. Ptaszek has collaborated with athletic trainers to design a patented soccer cleat for a more structured fit in order to prevent Achilles Tendinopathy.

 With a passion for youth sports, she serves as an associate team doctor for high school sports.
+She provides high school sporting teams such as Glenbrook South with foot and ankle care.
 In addition, Dr. Ptaszek was instrumental in the establishment of a sports center in Glenview that not only features sports fields which are open to the public but also provides education on athletic training and health to the community.

 Additional Areas of Expertise

 - Sports Injuries of the Foot & Ankle

 - Acute & Chronic Conditions